vockes/DayZ_Private_Controlcenter/README.md

    to write into the global server chat when BattlEye is enabled.

  - Control:
-   "Admins" allows you to create new users to login into this tool.
-But most important:
-   "Start/Stop", where you can start and stop your private DayZ server!
+   Allows you to start and stop your server, BattlEye Extended Controls and DayZ AntiHax!

+ - Configuration:
+   Goto "Users" to manage administrators and other users plus their permissions.

  - Entitys:
    Lists of ingame vehicles, spawn locations or player information.
 Basicly it is a graphical interface that shows you everything which can be seen in the database too (but editing is not possible yet).

  - Map:
-   A really nice feature of this tool.
-It shows you all entitys on a map of chernarus.
-If you do not know where you are, simply look here or get information about near vehicles (for example how damaged they are) or other players.
+   Display all the entitys on a map of chernarus or lingor.
+If you do not know where you are, simply look here or get information about near vehicles and other players.

  To logout again, press that button on the right top corner.